 Founded in 2013, Malala Fund champions every girl’s right to 12 years of free, safe, quality education.
 We believe girls are the best investment in the future peace and prosperity of our world.

 Where We Work

 Malala Fund works in regions where the most girls miss out on secondary education.
-Our priority countries are Pakistan, Afghanistan, India, Nigeria and countries housing Syrian refugees (Lebanon and Jordan).
+Our priority countries are Pakistan, Afghanistan, India, Nigeria and countries housing Syrian refugees (Jordan, Lebanon and Turkey).

 Create a fundraising page to support Malala Fund’s work to see every girl in school.

 Sign up for the latest news from Malala and how you can help girls go to school.

 Help every girl learn for 12 years and lead without fear.
 A gift to Malala Fund supports girls’ secondary education projects around the world.

 Host a screening of HE NAMED ME MALALA, the documentary film about Malala, her family and her advocacy for girls’ education.